Albert-Byrone/akan-app/README.md

  ****
 ### Live Link

+- Click this link to view the live application https://albert-byrone.github.io/akan-app/

 ### Technology  Used
 * HTML - which was used to develope the structure off the pages.